Langley, Yarnscombe: George Pollard

 George Pollard (2nd son), who married Thomazine Coplestone, a daughter of John III Copleston (1475-1550) "The Great Copleston" of Copleston, Devon, by his second wife Katherine Bridges, daughter of Raphe Bridges.

-His second son, of unknown name, was Gentleman Usher to Queen Elizabeth I (1558-1603) and to her successor King James I (1603-1625) and married a sister of Elizabeth Talbot, Countess of Shrewsbury (c.
+His second son, also George Pollard (died 1617), was Gentleman Usher to Queen Elizabeth I (1558-1603) and Black Rod to her successor King James I (1603-1625).
+He married secondly Elizabeth Leche, widow of Anthony Wingfield, a half-sister of Elizabeth Talbot, Countess of Shrewsbury (c.
 1527-1608) ("Bess of Hardwick").
-His daughters by this marriage were Maids of Honour to Queen Elizabeth I.
+His daughters by his first marriage were Maids of Honour to Queen Elizabeth I, and his second wife was Mother of the Maids.

 Richard I Pollard (d.
 1626)

 Richard I Pollard (d.
 1626) (eldest son), who married Mary Molford, daughter of Roger Molford of Cadbury.